personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

 ## Overview

-By connecting to the event bus where all the events occurring in the Cell flows, event information can be captured real time.
+By connecting to the event bus where all the events occurring in the Cell flows, these events information can be captured real time.
 This API first requests its clients to send a valid access token.
 A session can be started only when the access token is valid and has required privilege.
-Then subscription condition should be specified next.
-After subsription condition(s) is specified, events that match the condition(s) will be sent down to the clients.
+Then afeter the session starts, subscription conditions can be specified at any moment.
+After a subsription condition is specified, events that match the condition will be sent down to the clients.
+More Subscription conditions can be added anytime to subscribe more events.
+Also any of the subscriptions can be canceled anytime by sending unsubscribing messeage.

 ### Required Privileges